kktec/gsheets/README.md

 Versions
 --------

 0.3.2b
 * fixed issue #13, builder rowIndex counter is now reset on building a new sheet

-NOTE: 0.3.3 will support inline validation for each row/value being parsed.
-(2014-10-01 kktec).

-NOTE: 0.3.3 will support inline validation for each row/value being parsed.
-(2014-10-01 kktec).

 0.3.2a
 * now using Gradle 1.10